-Canadian photographer David Johnson has a new take on firework photography, and it has produced some beautiful results.
+Canadian photographer David Johnson has a new take on firework photography, using long exposure to showcase the beauty of the explosions.
+It has produced some beautiful results.

 The technique I used was a simple refocus during the long exposure.
 Each shot was about a second long, sometimes two.
 I’d start out of focus, and when I heard the explosion I would quickly refocus, so the little stems on these deep sea creature lookalikes would grow into a fine point.
 The shapes are quite bizarre, some of them I was pleasantly surprised with.